 \subsubsection{Spatio-temporal component}

 Once the spatial and temporal components are estimated, they can be used to compute the intensity function of the spatio-temporal process.
-In this case, we assume that the observed point process is generated by a log-Gaussian Cox process.
-Then, the counting number of infected individuals in the region $W$ at the interval time $T$ called $\mathcal{N}\left(W,T\right)$ meets the following conditions
+In this case, we assume that a log-Gaussian Cox process generates the observed point process.
+Then, the counting number of infected individuals in the region $W$ at the interval time $T$, denoted $\mathcal{N}\left(W,T\right)$, meets the following condition: